ayubf/ayubf/README.md

 # I'm Ayub Farah, and I'm a developer

 - I use Python and Java mostly, but I know a couple more languages 🐍☕
-- I'm in my senior year of high school 🎓📜🏫
 - Ask me about Python, Linux & JoJo's Bizarre Adventure 🐍🐧⭐🌎
 - How do I exit vim? 🤔🚪